sepandhaghighi/githubp/README.md

     <a href="https://github.com/sepandhaghighi/githubp"><img src="https://img.shields.io/github/stars/sepandhaghighi/githubp.svg?style=social&label=Stars"></a>
 </div>

+> ⚠️ GitHubP is not officially affiliated with, endorsed by, or associated with GitHub, but it is crafted with love for GitHub enthusiasts ❤️

 ## Overview

 GitHubP is a one-letter shortcut that instantly redirects GitHub URLs to their corresponding GitHub Pages.